HomeNewsletter IndexView Shopping BarrowRequest the Guide

 • Watch for aphids on soft shoots of citrus and roses, check for beneficial insects such as hoverflies and ladybeetle larvae before controlling them.
 If some of the aphids look like little brown balloons, they have been parasitised by a micro-wasp.
 Spray Natrasoap potassium soap spray as a least toxic control in the absence of predators.

-• After rose pruning, spray with lime sulphur to control two-spotted mite and powdery mildew.
+• After rose pruning, spray with Eco-Fungicide or Lime Sulphur to control two-spotted mite and powdery mildew.

-• Plant a green manure specifically for soil diseases such as nematode and fungal root rot in beds that have had problems over the summer.
-A good choice is rapeseed (syn. canola) or Indian mustard.
+• Plant a green manure for soil diseases such as nematode and fungal root rot in beds that have had problems over the summer.
+A good choice is BQ Mulch seed mix.

 • After all danger of frost has passed, prune passionfruit vines of unwanted growth, mulch and water well.
 Prune the passion fruit by cutting all laterals (shoots coming from the main stem) back to two buds.

-• Control scale by spraying with Pest Oil, band trees with grease or sticky barriers to stop ants.
+• Control scale by spraying with Eco-Oil, band trees with horticultural glue or sticky barriers to stop ants.

 • Top up the mulch around fruit trees.